 Tickets to this year’s festival are $15 for members of KWA or The Parklands or $25 for non-members.

-Please note, your tickets will be available at Will Call on the night of the event.
+Early ticket sales and event registration has ended.
+Ticket’s will be available to purchase at the door on the day of the festival.
+Please note, if you bought tickets ahead of time, your tickets will be available at Will Call on the night of the event.
 They will NOT be emailed to you

 This year’s selections will not only take audiences to some of the most remote and beautiful places on the planet, but instill a deep appreciation and a sense of wonder for the natural world that surrounds and supports us.

 The Colorado River irrigates 15 percent of the nation’s crops, making Western agriculture an issue that is crucial to the lives and dinner plates of all Americans.
 Conservation Generation is a new short film by the National Young Farmers Coalition that offers a look into the lives of four young farmers and ranchers in the arid West.
 Despite contending with the impacts of historic drought, climate change, and increased competition for water, the film’s farmers are each committed to their communities and to finding innovative solutions to water shortages.

 Michigan’s seventh largest city feels anything but lucky: Stagnant economy.
 Dizzying crime rate.
 And a water crisis that has captivated a nation.
 Flint has taken it on the chin, and is now primed for its second act.
 The city’s resiliency is emblematic of the can-do spirit of its residents.
 While Flint has been shaken by a federal state of emergency fueled by the unimaginable, individuals in the community are charting a new course flowing with a hope and optimism that might just make all the difference.